- 1.Budgeting my way towards Financial Independence

 Keeping up with the Savings Rate

 Keeping my SR at 85% is easy now due to my current way of living (with my parents), so I know it’s not realistic to think I can keep it up once I decide to move out.
 As long as I’m not on my I do plan to keep it as high as possible, i.e., around 85%.

-Once I’m out, I’ll be happy with 75% or even 70%.
+Once I’m on my own, I’ll be happy with something like 50% – 60%.
 The exact level will depend on how I manage of course, so only time will tell.

 Update 09/01/2019: In the meantime I created a post with a guestimate of my target FIRE age.